hans-arn/AIT_Labo01/Labo 01.md

 2. Attach the disk to your computer

-When plugging the a new disk to our computer, we can see that there is a `/dev/sd*` disk mounted which only has 1 partition.
+When plugging a new disk to our computer, we can see that there is a `/dev/sd*` disk mounted which only has 1 partition.

 ![](img/withUsb.png)